 We are vulnerable to social and natural catastrophic events that are beyond our control, such as natural disasters, health epidemics, and other catastrophes, which may materially and adversely affect our business.
 Since December 2019, a novel strain of coronavirus, or COVID-19, has become widespread in China and around the world.
-In March 2020, the World Health Organization declared the COVID-19 a pandemic, and the COVID-19, including its variants, has continued to spread across the globe.
-Since the beginning of 2020 and up to the date of this annual report, China and many other countries have taken various restrictive measures to contain the virus' spread, such as quarantines, travel restrictions and home office policies.
+In March 2020, the World Health Organization declared the COVID-19 a pandemic, given its threat beyond a public health emergency of international concern that the organization had declared in January 2020.
+Since the beginning of 2020, China and many other countries have taken various restrictive measures to contain the virus' spread, such as quarantines, travel restrictions and home office policies.
 In response to this pandemic, hospitals and physicians across China focused their efforts on treating COVID-19 patients and prioritized resources toward containing the virus, resulting in many diagnostic procedures and cancer therapy selection testing being deferred.
-As a result, the demand for our products and services under both our central laboratory model and in-hospital model may decrease and fluctuate accordingly from time to time, which adversely affected our business operations and financial performance in the first quarter of 2020.
+As a result, the demand for our products and services under both our central laboratory model and in-hospital model decreased, which adversely affected our business operations and financial performance in the first quarter of 2020.
 Our revenue and gross profit decreased in the first quarter of 2020 compared to the same period in 2019.
-Since the second quarter of 2020, both our central laboratory and in-hospital businesses have resumed growth, including the third quarter of 2021 despite the adverse COVID-19 impact in August 2021.
-In 2021, 28,199 patients took our tests, compared to 25,262 patients in 2020, and our reagent kit sales to partner hospitals also increased year over year.
-Our revenues increased by 18.1% from RMB429.9 million in 2020 to RMB507.9 million (US\$79.7 million) in 2021.
-Our gross profit increased by 16.0% from RMB313.9 million in 2020 to RMB364.1 million) in 2021.
+Since the second quarter of 2020, both our central laboratory and in-hospital businesses have resumed growth.
+In 2020, 25,262 patients took our tests, compared to 23,075 patients in 2019, and our reagent kit sales to partner hospitals also increased year over year.
+Our revenues increased by 12.6% from RMB381.7 million in 2019 to RMB429.9 million (US\$65.9 million) in 2020.
+Our gross profit increased by 14.8% from RMB273.3 million in 2019 to RMB313.9 million (US\$48.1 million) in 2020.

 While the COVID-19 situation has gradually improved in China and our business has resumed growth, the duration and scope of the COVID-19 outbreak, and the potential downturn brought by the COVID-19 outbreak are difficult to assess or predict.
-In addition, the emergence of the more infectious variants, including the delta and omicron variants, have caused the resurgence in cases in various parts of China and have accordingly led to the prolonging and re-imposition of restrictive measures.
-In particular, the emergence of the COVID-19 cases caused by the omicron variants in the Yangtze Delta region in early 2022 (especially Shanghai in March and April) has resulted in severely restrictive measures, including city-wide lock-down.
 The extent to which the COVID-19 outbreak impacts our business, results of operations and financial condition will depend on many factors beyond our control, including the extent of future resurgences of the disease and its variants, vaccine distribution and other actions in response to the virus or to contain its impact, and we are closely monitoring its impact on us.
 Our business operations could be disrupted if any of our employees is suspected of contracting COVID-19, since our employees could be quarantined and/or our offices be shut down for disinfection.
 Our business operations may be adversely affected if our suppliers, partner hospitals or other business partners continue to be affected by COVID-19.
 Our business, results of operations, financial conditions and prospects could be materially adversely affected to the extent that COVID-19 harms the Chinese and global economy in general, and the trading price of our ADSs may be adversely affected.
 To the extent the COVID-19 pandemic and the outbreak of other health epidemics adversely affect our business, results of operations, financial conditions and prospects, they may also have the effect of heightening many of the other risks described in this section.